x0911/yahia-network/README.md

 # Yahia Network

-A challenge with my friend about who can create a better light-weighted social network
+A challenge with my friend about who can create a better light-weighted social network resulted in this app

 ## Build Setup